 Staying on top of taxes not only keeps the business out of trouble with the government, but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

 How much can you potentially make owning a bike shop?

 Business profits will depend on many factors, including the shop’s profit margins, years in existence, and location.
-A shop that offers both bike and supply sales, as well as repair services, can increase its potential profits.
-PayScale notes that a bike shop’s chief operating officer, presumably also the shop’s owner, makes an average of $48,000 per year.
+A shop that offers both bike and supply sales and bicycle repair services can increase its potential profits.
+PayScale notes that a bike shop’s chief operating officer, presumably the shop’s owner, makes an average of $48,000 per year.

 Things to consider before starting a bike shop

 Running a bike shop is a challenge, but there are many ways you can increase your chances of being a success.
 The National Bicycle Dealers Association recommends that shop owners choose their main bike brands very carefully.
 Some larger brands have greater inventory purchase requirements and might not offer margins as large as small or midsize brands may.
 Take a look at your competitors and see what they’re selling.
 It’s best to avoid selling the same products since you could end up trying to outprice your competitors.
 Consider your local bike riding locations, too.
 If mountain biking is most popular in the area, road bikes are less likely to sell.